-A publicist can be of great help here since the kind of persistence necessary can be time-consuming.
-With TV or Radio advertising, PR experts are especially key.
-But also consider whether local organizations, like a church or chamber of commerce, might be interested in helping with book promotion if your content is relevant.
+A publicist can be of great help here since the kind of persistence necessary can be time-consuming, especially with TV or Radio advertising.
+Also consider whether local organizations, like a church or chamber of commerce, might be interested in helping with book promotion if your content is relevant.

 Social Media Book Marketing

-But these days, there are other approaches fueled by the internet, digital media, and social media.
+These days, there are many approaches fueled by the internet, digital media, and social media.
 It’s hard to overstate the value of a well-thought-out social media campaign for new authors.